ayshagassama1/ayshagassama1/README.md

 - 👯 I’m looking to collaborate on data mining and machine learning
 - 📫 How to reach me: ndeye.aissatou.gassama.sn@gmail.com
 - 😄 Pronouns: She/Her
-- I’m looking for a position as a junior data scientist/engineer

 ---